 LABEL DESCRIPTION Power-Up Set how the Switch provides power to a connected PD at power-up.
 802.3af - the Switch follows the IEEE 802.3af Power over Ethernet standard to supply power to the connected PDs during power-up.
 Legacy - the Switch can provide power to the connected PDs that require high inrush currents at power-up.
 Inrush current is the maximum, instantaneous input current drawn by the PD when first turned on.
 Pre-802.3at - the Switch initially offers power on the port according to the IEEE 802.3af standard, and then switches to support the IEEE 802.3at standard within 75 milliseconds after a PD is connected to the port.
 Select this option if the Switch is performing 2-event Layer-1 classification (PoE+ hardware classification) or the connected PD is NOT performing Layer 2 power classification using Link Layer Discovery Protocol (LLDP).
-802.3at - the Switch supports the IEEE 802.3at High Power over Ethernet standard and can supply power of up to 30W per Ethernet port.
+802.3at - the Switch supports the IEEE 802.3at High Power over Ethernet standard and can supply power of up to 30 W per Ethernet port.
 IEEE 802.3at is also known as PoE+ or PoE Plus.
 An IEEE 802.3at compatible device is referred to as Type 2.
 Power Class 4 (High Power) can only be used by Type 2 devices.
 If the connected PD requires a Class 4 current when it is turned on, it will be powered up in this mode.
-Force-802.3at - the Switch offers power of up to 33 W on the port without performing PoE hardware classification.
+Force-802.3at - the Switch offers power of up to 30 W on the port without performing PoE hardware classification.
 Select this option if the connected PD does not comply with any PoE standard and requests power higher than a standard power limit.
-Pre-802.3bt - the Switch offers power on the port according to the IEEE 802.3bt standard.
-Select this option if the connected PD was developed before the IEEE 802.3bt standard is implemented but requires power between 33 W and 60 W. IEEE 802.3bt is also known as PoE++ or PoE Plus Plus.
-802.3bt - the Switch supports the IEEE 802.3bt standard and can supply power of up to 60 W per Ethernet port to the connected PDs at power-up.
 Max Power (mW) Specify the maximum amount of power the PD could use from the Switch on this port.
-If you leave this field blank, the Switch refers to the standard or default maximum power for each class.
-Note: The setting you enter here will NOT take effect when the power-up mode is set to 802.3bt.
 LLDP Power Via MDI Select this to have the Switch negotiate PoE power with the PD connected to the port by transmitting LLDP Power Via MDI TLV frames.
 This helps the Switch allocate less power to the PD on this port.
 The connected PD must be able to request PoE power through LLDP.
 The Power Via MDI TLV allows PoE devices to advertise and discover the MDI power support capabilities of the sending port on the remote device.
 Port Class MDI Supported MDI Enabled Pair Controllable PSE Power Pairs Power Class Apply Click Apply to save your changes to the Switch's run-time memory.
 The Switch loses these changes if it is turned off or loses power, so use the Save link on the top navigation panel to save your changes to the non-volatile memory when you are done configuring.
 Cancel Click Cancel to begin configuring this screen afresh.